Medicare Levy Surcharge and hospital cover

 How much tax could you save with private health insurance?

-So you've done the math and it looks like you're going to have to pony up for MLS?
+So you've done the math and it looks like you're going to have to pay up for MLS?
 (Enter Frank).
 Let's talk about how much you could save by joining one of Frank’s hospital covers.

 Here’s how to go about it: